Nebulon/nebpyclient/docs/index.rst

-This documentation should be supplemental and attempts to explain the installation procedure of the SDK, getting started with the SDK, and provides details of the exposed APIs.
+This documentation should be supplemental and attempts to explain the installation procedure of the SDK, getting started with the SDK, and provides details of teh exposed APIs.

 :doc:`installation`
    How to obtain a copy of the source code, build instructions, and how